 The measurement of a density measurement device is influenced by pressure and temperature.
 Depending on the measurement device type used (example: Solartron 7835) there are correction equations which take this influence into account.
-The Density correction function applies the corresponding correction equation and calculates a corrected density pc which is available for subsequent functions.
+The Density correction function applies the corresponding correction equation and calculates a corrected density mpc which is available for subsequent functions.

-A maximum of 6 density corrections can be parameterized.
+A maximum of 6 density calculations (including optional density correction) can be parameterized.